Best Supplements for Reduced Duration of Diarrhea

 - Moderate evidence5 studies

-- ModerateLactobacillus reuteri DSM 17938Across 5 studies, all reported beneficial effects of Lactobacillus reuteri DSM 17938 on reducing diarrhea duration, with effect sizes ranging from small to large (predominantly moderate-to-large).
-Statistically significant findings were observed in 4 out of 5 studies.
-The most-studied dose was approximately 1-2 × 10^8 CFU/day, primarily in children with acute diarrhea or at risk for antibiotic-associated diarrhea. · Dose: 1 × 10^8 to 2 × 10^8 CFU/day5 beneficial5 studies
+- ModerateLactobacillus reuteri DSM 17938Across 5 studies, all reported beneficial effects of Lactobacillus reuteri DSM 17938 on reducing diarrhea duration, with 4 reaching statistical significance.
+Effect sizes were mixed (small to large).
+The most studied dose was around 10^8 CFU/day, and the primary population was children. · Dose: 10^8 CFU/day5 beneficial5 studies

 - LowLactobacillus reuteri MAK02L14RAcross the 3 identified studies on Lactobacillus reuteri MAK02L14R (studied as DSM 17938) for reducing diarrhea duration in children with acute gastroenteritis, 2 reported beneficial effects and 1 was neutral.
 Effect sizes ranged from small to large, with the most recent meta-analysis showing a small beneficial effect (mean difference -0.87 days).
 The evidence is predominantly in clinical pediatric populations with acute gastroenteritis; no consistent dose or form data were reported.2 beneficial1 neutral3 studies